-PROGRESSION THROUGH THE PROGRAM: The college offers this program in affiliation with the healthcare agencies and practitioners in the communities the college serves.
+CLINICAL PROGRESSION: The college offers this program in affiliation with the health care agencies and practitioners in the communities the college serves.
 The college relies on its community affiliates to provide clinical education opportunities for its students, expert clinical preceptors, and course instructors for many courses.
-The often rapid changes in healthcare law, standards of practice, technology, and content of credentialing examinations increasingly necessitate sudden changes in the program's course content, policies, procedures, and course scheduling.
+The often rapid changes in health care law, standards of practice, technology, and content of credentialing examinations increasingly necessitate sudden changes in the program's course content, policies, procedures, and course scheduling.
 As a result, the college cannot guarantee every student continuous and uninterrupted clinical and course instruction as outlined in the printed catalog curriculum for this program.
 Circumstances beyond the control of the college may necessitate the postponement of course offerings or changes in the sequencing and/or location of scheduled courses or clinical assignments.
 Additionally, the college may have to change the instructor for courses after instruction has started.

-Financial Requirements: In addition to the regular college tuition and fees, the Medical Laboratory program requires the items listed below:
+FINANCIAL REQUIREMENTS: In addition to the regular college tuition and fees, the Medical Laboratory Technology program requires the items listed below:

 Books and Supplies (varies): \$2,000.00

-Uniforms and Shoes: \$200.00
+Uniforms and Shoes: \$ 200.00

-Lab Tests and Immunizations (varies): \$150.00 - \$300.00
+Lab Tests and Immunizations (varies): \$ 300.00

-Laboratory Coat: \$25.00
+Laboratory Coat (varies): \$ 25.00

-Background Check (varies): \$45.00
+Background Check (varies): \$ 45.00

-Drug Screen (varies): \$25.00
+Drug Screen (varies): \$ 25.00

+Travel to Clinical Affiliates Variable

 Note: An additional fee for the national registry examination is not a requirement for graduation and is not included above.
-The fee is approximately \$200.00.
+The fee is approximately \$215.00.